 Take Advantage of the Semrush “Keyword Difficulty” Tool

 This Semrush tool can give you a nice high-level overview of the keyword competition.
 Go to “Keyword Analytics” and click on “Keyword Difficulty Tool.”

 Just enter your target keywords into the box and start the analysis:

-SEMRush has a lot of competition on the backlink analysis side of SEO.
-For example, I lean more towards Ahrefs when it comes to link analysis and research.
-However, SEMRush has really improved its capabilities.
+Semrush has a lot of competition on the backlink analysis side of SEO.
+For example, I lean more toward Ahrefs when it comes to link analysis and research.
+However, Semrush has really improved its capabilities.

 Here are a few ways you can use it to acquire more backlinks:

-In other words, you need to acquire as many (if not more) backlinks than they have.
+In other words, you need to acquire as many (if not more) backlinks as they have.